Chicago Partners Investment Group LLC Makes New $1.01 Million Investment in Qurate Retail, Inc. (NASDAQ:QRTEA)

-Chicago Partners Investment Group LLC bought a new position in Qurate Retail, Inc. (NASDAQ:QRTEA – Get Rating) in the fourth quarter, according to the company in its most recent disclosure with the SEC.
-The fund bought 403,362 shares of the company’s stock, valued at approximately $1,012,000.
-Chicago Partners Investment Group LLC owned 0.11% of Qurate Retail at the end of the most recent quarter.
+Chicago Partners Investment Group LLC purchased a new position in shares of Qurate Retail, Inc. (NASDAQ:QRTEA – Get Rating) during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm purchased 403,362 shares of the company’s stock, valued at approximately $1,012,000.
+Chicago Partners Investment Group LLC owned about 0.11% of Qurate Retail at the end of the most recent reporting period.

-QRTEA has been the topic of a number of recent research reports.
-StockNews.com started coverage on Qurate Retail in a research report on Thursday, March 16th.
-They set a “sell” rating on the stock.
-Citigroup decreased their price target on Qurate Retail to $1.30 and set a “neutral” rating on the stock in a report on Wednesday, April 19th.
+Several research firms have recently weighed in on QRTEA.
+Citigroup cut their target price on Qurate Retail to $1.30 and set a “neutral” rating on the stock in a research report on Wednesday, April 19th.
+StockNews.com initiated coverage on shares of Qurate Retail in a research note on Thursday, March 16th.
+They set a “sell” rating for the company.

 Qurate Retail Stock Performance